-How to I communicate my LIBOR-indexed exposure to the FHLB?
+How do I communicate my LIBOR-indexed exposure to the FHLB?

-The FHLB will offer members a channel for relaying its on-going LIBOR exposure.
-We are rolling out an online reporting tool (that will be available by the end of Q1 2020) that will assist members in communicating exposure.
+The FHLB is offering members two channels for relaying its on-going LIBOR exposure.
+We are rolling out an online reporting tool (that will be available by October 1) that will assist members in communicating exposure.
 This reporting will be facilitated through our Members-Only website, with an alternative method for reporting on our public website.
-We will start asking for details in Q2 and will request members update this exposure tracking on a quarterly basis.
+We will start asking for your institution’s details as of the end of Q3 and will request that members update this exposure tracking on a quarterly basis.

 What will the FHLB do with the information I share?

 We will use this information to understand the magnitude of LIBOR Indexed exposure at the member level and within our district, and for analyses of associated risks.
 We are also required to share aggregate details of LIBOR exposure by loan type category and security type with our regulator, the Federal Housing Finance Agency.

 What if I don’t know my LIBOR-indexed exposure yet?

 That’s okay – but we encourage you to begin to find out.
 We understand this may be a big ask and could take some time for you to get your hands around – but we encourage you to start.
 The first step is understanding and assessing your loan portfolios and prospective business operations.
 At some point in the near future it will be necessary for members to be able to quantify their exposure to LIBOR, if any, in order to continue to have access to the FHLB’s advance window.